-I have already written few articles on codeigniter, however, didn’t written for the genuine beginners yet.
+I have already written a few articles on Codeigniter; however, I haven’t written for genuine beginners yet.
 But, as i have written many beginner level tutorials here, i think, a beginners tutorial on codeigniter will be also helpful for my blog readers.
-At the time of writing, the latest codeigniter version is 2.0.2 .
+At the time of writing, the latest codeigniter version is 2.0.2.
 I am going to use this version for today’s tutorial.
-This tutorial is intended to the developers who are absolute beginners on codeigniter and want to have a better start very quickly.
+This tutorial is intended for developers who are absolute beginners on Codeigniter and want to have a better start very quickly.

 Prerequisites:

-However, prior using codeigntier, its required that you know what mvc design pattern is.
-To more about mvc, you can start with the wiki article on mvc .
+However, before using Codeigniter, you must know the MVC design pattern.
+To learn more about MVC, you can start with the wiki article on MVC.

-Also, wish you have already xampp/wamp or something similar already set up in your computer.
-Now, Download the latest version of codeigniter. extract it and copy the directory to the root of your local server. without doing anything else, you should be able to run this and see a page like as follows from this local url: http://localhost/codeigntier/
+Also, wish you have xampp/wamp or something similar already set up on your computer.
+Now, Download the latest version of codeigniter. extract it and copy the directory to the root of your local server. without doing anything else, you should be able to run this and see a page like as follows from this local URL: http://localhost/codeigntier/

 Read The Complete PHP CodeIgniter Tutorials Series By CodeSamplez.com